Deep Teaching: The Sexiest Job of the Future

-Monolithic Deep Learning networks that are trained end-to-end as we typically find today are intrinsically immensely complex such that we are incapable of interpret its inference or behavior.
-There are recent research that have shown that an incremental training approach is viable.
+Monolithic Deep Learning networks that are trained end-to-end as we typically find today are intrinsically immensely complex such that we are incapable of interpreting its inference or behavior.
+There is recent research that has shown that an incremental training approach is viable.
 Networks have been demonstrated to work well by training with smaller units and then subsequently combining them to perform more complex behavior.
 Google’s DeepMind and Microsoft’s Maluuba have made significant progress this year in the above research.

-To enable Software Engineering practices in the realm of Deep Learning requires mechanism that support Modularity.
-This is still a topic of research and there are many recent advances in this area.
-Research that focuses on Domain Adaptation, Transfer Learning, Meta-learning, Multi-objective systems and Curriculum learning are the key areas.
+To enable Software Engineering practices in the realm of Deep Learning requires a mechanism that supports Modularity.
+This is still a topic of research, and there are many recent advances in this area.
+Research that focuses on Domain Adaptation, Transfer Learning, Meta-learning, Multi-objective systems, and Curriculum learning are the key areas.

-Francois Collet, developer of Keras, wrote a recent piece on the “Future of Deep Learning” where he makes some speculative predictions on the future.
+Francois Chollet, the developer of Keras, wrote a recent piece on the “Future of Deep Learning” where he makes some speculative predictions on the future.
 He writes:

 At a high-level, the main directions in which I see promise are: